Abibubble/milestone2-harry-potter-quiz/README.md

 ---
 ## Testing
 ### W3C Validator
-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate the project to ensure there were no syntax errors in the project.
-The only errors found were due to Bootstrap code and the Google Maps embed code.
+The only errors found were due to...
 UPDATE THESE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 1. W3C Markup Validator
     * [index.html - Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fabibubble.github.io%2Fmilestone1-escape-pool-bar%2Findex.html)